Memory Usage(At least some of this section may still be a bit preliminary...)

 OpenBSD version 4.3's FAQ 4.7: How much space had some tips that aren't as clear in the newer FAQs, including the following: “Swap and /var spaces are used to store system core dumps on in the event of a” crash.
 “If this is a consideration for you, your swap space should be slightly larger than the amount of main memory you are likely to ever have in the system.”
 (Keep in mind the possibility of expanding system RAM to the maximum supported by the motherboard.
-Also, keep in mind the less likely possibility of both the hard drive, and much of the operating system installation, being moved for a new motherboard.
-However, many times a new operating system is used when a new motherboard is used.)
-The next goes on to say that part of the operating system “will attempt to save the contents of the swap partition to” “dump files.
+So, if your motherboard has a certain amount of RAM, but has enough memory slots to store more RAM, you might want to have enough disk space available to cover that amount of RAM.
+Also, keep in mind the less likely possibility of both the hard drive, and much of the operating system installation, being moved to a new motherboard which might store even more RAM.
+However, many times a new operating system is used when a new motherboard is used, so that scenario might not be quite as likely.)
+The FAQ goes on to say that part of the operating system “will attempt to save the contents of the swap partition to” “dump files.
 Be realistic -- few developers will want to look at your 1GB dump file, so if you aren't planning on investigating a crash locally, this is probably not a concern.”

 Perhaps the idea for Unix storing stuff into a swap file is that hopefully there will be less likelihood of filesystem issues causing problems with storing the data.